ApoloniArt/Visual-Aesthetics-Library/README.md

 ## 📦 Requirements

-To use any library as intended, you'll need:
+To use my library as intended, you'll need:

-1. **[ApoGalleria](#)** *(link coming soon)* — the node that reads these libraries and lets you browse, lock, edit, and export entries.
+1. **[ApoGalleria](#)** *(link coming soon)* — My custom node that stores, indexes and reads this library, and lets you browse, lock, edit, and export entries.
+2. My custom sibling nodes also contained within **ApoGalleria**.
+These expand the use of Visual Aesthetics Library 10-fold, so all Ideo4 captions can  be converted for use on alternate architectures.
-2. The matching prompt-builder or text-encode node for that library's architecture (e.g. Kijai's Ideogram4 Prompt Builder from ComfyUI-KJNodes for the Ideogram 4.0 library — see that library's own README for details).
+3. The matching prompt-builder or text-encode node for that library's architecture (e.g. Kijai's Ideogram4 Prompt Builder from ComfyUI-KJNodes for the Ideogram 4.0 library — see that library's own README for details).

-## 💬 Get a Library
+## 💬 Get the only Library you'll ever need

-These libraries are available for purchase directly from me.
+My library is exclusively available for purchase directly from me.
 Join my Discord and hit me up to get access:

 ### 👉 [ApoloniArt Discord](https://discord.gg/XDExAUzuZp)